rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 don't even know how to check how if an AI cares about consequences or deontological rules.
 Inner alignment with current machine learning approaches is hard.
-We have no [physics style models][physics] for understanding the eventual intentions of super intelligent AI produced via such a process.
+We have no [physics style models][physics] for understanding the eventual intentions of superintelligent AI produced via such a process.
 _(TODO: ecological models?)_ We don't have solid approaches for inspecting the decision making of deep agents.
 Or a decent understanding of what decision making will result from a specific training process.
 We don't know why or how